ThomasCarstens/jekyll/_posts/2018-11-08-Deployment-for-cheapskates.md

 date: 2018-11-08
 ---

 Ok, so [Heroku](https://www.heroku.com) is a nice but kind of expensive PaaS solution for hobby projects ($7/month per dyno).
-They have a free tier nut apps there are deployed on-demand and thus have a nasty start-up delay and autosleep after 30min.
+They have a free tier but apps there are deployed on-demand and thus have a nasty start-up delay.
+In addition, they will autosleep after 30min.
 As an alternative, let's use [Dokku](http://dokku.viewdocs.io/dokku/) the "Docker powered mini-Heroku".
 They also have a another nice slogan: "Own Your PaaS.
 Infrastructure at a fraction of the cost".
 Sounds good to me.
 In essence, Dokku gives you your own Heroku.
 After installation you can push Heroku-compatible applications via git.
 They autobuild using Heroku buildpacks and then run in isolated containers.

 {%
 include figure